Game Content Usage Rules

 What can I do?

-Here are the magic words from our lawyers: on the condition that you follow the rules below ("Rules"), Microsoft grants you a personal, non-exclusive, non-sublicenseable, non-transferable, revocable, limited license for you to use and display Game Content and to create derivative works based upon Game Content, strictly for your personal, noncommercial (except as specifically provided below) use.
-This license is limited and clarified by the specific conditions and restrictions below, so please read them.
-We can revoke this limited-use license at any time and for any reason without liability to you (and if we think you are abusing this license or its intent, you may hear from us).
-We reserve the right to update this license and the Rules from time to time.
+Here are the magic words from our lawyers: on the condition that you follow the rules below ("Rules"), Microsoft grants you a personal, non-exclusive, non-sublicenseable, non-transferable, revocable, limited licence for you to use and display Game Content and to create derivative works based upon Game Content, strictly for your personal, non-commercial (except as specifically provided below) use.
+This licence is limited and clarified by the specific conditions and restrictions below, so please read them.
+We can revoke this limited-use licence at any time and for any reason without liability to you (and if we think you are abusing this licence or its intent, you may hear from us).
+We reserve the right to update this licence and the Rules from time to time.